pirxthepilot/advent-of-code/README.md

 Needed a [hint](https://www.reddit.com/r/adventofcode/comments/zo21au/comment/j0nz8df/)

 Also, not sure why my part 2 test result is off by two but correct against actual input??

+### Day 19, part 1

+Needed hints and mostly took forever to find the bug in my code :/